 Duration: 1hr 38mins (2025)

-We’re delighted to have the film selected for DIFF!
-Our very first screening is our Ireland Premiere on Friday 28th February 2025 in Screen 1 in the IFI cinema in Dublin.
-Tickets on sale here: https://diff.ticketsolve.com/ticketbooth/shows/873668630/events
+Our very first screening was the Ireland Premiere on Friday 28th February 2025 in Screen 1 in the IFI cinema in Dublin.

 In a small wooden house in County Kilkenny, Ireland, Patrick Lydon’s life is ebbing away.
 Throughout his final year he reflects on an extraordinary life that took him from a budding career in rock journalism in America to trailblazing, with his wife, Gladys, the development in Ireland of the radically inclusive Camphill Movement, sharing life in community with people of diverse needs and abilities.
 At a time when it couldn’t be more needed, Patrick’s story and his unique lens on the world ask searching questions about ideas of community and inclusion and shine a special light on the otherness of others in our society.